Al-Muhandis/ShellRemoteBot/README.md

 [Scripts]
 ;; You can specify directory for script file folder.
 Default value equal configuration file directory Directory=

+[File]
+;; You can specify default initial directory path for file manager called by /dir command Dir=
 ```

 3. Run as a console program or daemon/service.